Code of Student Conduct

 - The complainant and respondent are provided written notice of the hearing at least 72 hours in advance;

-- All five appointed members of the committee must be present at the hearing; however, in the event an emergency prohibits the committee member from attending, the Associate Provost of Student Affairs names a replacement.
+- All five appointed members of the committee must be present at the hearing; however, in the event an emergency prohibits the committee member from attending, the Vice Chancellor of Student Affairs names a replacement.

 - Except in cases of unavoidable emergency, if the complainant does not appear or does not request a postponement in advance, the grievance is nullified;